luckyyang/suathebys/README.md

 # Suatheby's

 Welcome to Suatheby's.
-Suatheby's is a Cross-chain Auction house built with SUAVE ⚡️🤖
+A Cross-chain Auction house built with SUAVE ⚡️🤖

 ![Banner](./suathbys.png)

+# Imagine
+<p align="centre"> Buying an NFT on Arbitrum <br>
+Using ETH on Polygon </p>
 ## How it works

 You can use an email from Mail brew `BTC price XXK` to generate a ZK proof that the data is from a valid source along with that price data.